Cryptolyfe/Hugging_Face/README.md

-# Hugging Face:
+# Hugging Face Demo:
-## A demo of Text to speech and other Hugging face models:
+## A demo of Image to Text and Text to Speech Hugging Face models:

 <br>